querielo/playcanvas-overdraw/README.md

 The repo contains the next Typescript ScriptComponents for [Playcanvas](https://playcanvas.com/):

-- **Overdraw**.
+- **overdraw**.
 It is used to visualize pixel overdraw.
 Color of pixel measures the number of times a pixel is drawn on top of itself.
 The more red a pixel is, the more overdraw it has.
 The more overdraw a pixel has, the more work the GPU has to do to draw it.
-- **DrawSorter**.
-It is used change sorting objects in the scene based on their distance to the camera.
+- **draw-sorter**.
+It is used to change sorting method in the scene based on distance of objects to the camera.
 It is used to reduce pixel overdraw.

 The repo is based on the [Playcanvas TypeScript Template](https://github.com/querielo/playcanvas-typescript-template).
 I highly recommend you to check it out.
 Read more about usage of Playcanvas Overdraw in the Playcanvas TypeScript Template.